Pakistan is Yet to Embrace Fuel Saving Tech in Automobiles

 Related: Are Hybrid Cars a Mid-Term Solution Before Launching EVs in Pakistan?

 It’s also strange that so far, hybrid cars are being marketed as “premium offerings” and the tech is available only in expensive vehicles sold in our country.
-However, given its advantages, it ought to have been a standard feature of mass-produced passenger cars available on the market.
+However, given its advantages, it ought to have been a standard feature of mass-produced locally available passenger cars.

 CorollaCross pk 06